SphericalCowww/ROS_leggedRobot_testBed/README.md

 Also, use the following to track the rasp pi cpu temperature in case the planning is overclocking the CPU:

     sudo vcgencmd measure_temp

-While PILZ does allow Cartesian planning and smooth transition between trajectories, its motion is still on the slow side:

 [Video demo1](https://raw.githubusercontent.com/SphericalCowww/ROS_leggedRobot_testBed/main/walkGait1_1Leg.mp4)